miguelcobain/IPapp/README.md

 ## Installation ##

 IPapp is written in NodeJS, and as such it is cross-platform.
 Just grab a suitable copy for your platform from the [official site](http://nodejs.org/#download) and install it.
-The installer should include [npm](http://npmjs.org/), so you can run:
+The installer should include the [npm](http://npmjs.org/) package manager.
+For convenience, IPapp is at the [npm registry](https://npmjs.org/package/ipapp), so you can run:

     npm install -g ipapp

 And we're done.
-IPapp is installed.
+IPapp is installed globally.
 You should now have an `ipapp` executable available in your system.

+When a new version is released you can update it by running:

+	npm update -g ipapp

 ## Application Initialization ##